thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

 <color name="accent">#EE962D</color>
 ```

-The accent color also changes the color of button highlights and widgets.

 <h3> {% include inline_image.html file="firetv/getting_started/images/firetv_three" type="png" %} Search Form Background Color</h3>

 The search form background appears on the search screen when you start typing your search query.
 This color is controlled through an image file (rather than a hex code) to achieve a gradient.
 To change the color of the search form background:

-1. If you haven't already created a drawable folder in your app, inside your app's **assets > res** directory, create a new folder called **drawable**.
+1. If you haven't already created a drawable folder in your app, create a new folder called **drawable** inside your app's **assets > res** directory.
 2. Open your **drawable** folder via Finder or Explorer.
 3. Add your image for the search form background into this folder.